javascript-determinar-el-tipo-de-una-variable

 Here,

-• First, we use typeof to determine if the object is primitive
+• First we use typeof to determine if the object is primitive

-• We also manually handle null types
+• We also manually handle the null type